13. Graphics#

 )

-as settings to use by default.
+arguments by querying par.
 This is the case of,

 e.g., col